Dual Box Embeddings for the Description Logic EL++: Abstract

 \section{Abstract}

-Description logic (DL) ontologies extend knowledge graphs (KGs) with conceptual information and logical background knowledge.
-In recent years, there has been growing interest in inductive reasoning techniques for such ontologies, which promise to complement classical deductive reasoning algorithms.
-Similar to KG completion, several existing approaches learn ontology \textit{embeddings} in a latent space, while additionally ensuring that they faithfully capture the logical semantics of the underlying DL\@.
-However, they suffer from several shortcomings, mainly due to a limiting role representation.
-We propose \boxsqel, which represents both concepts and roles as boxes (i.e., axis-aligned hyperrectangles) and demonstrate how it overcomes the limitations of previous methods.
-We theoretically prove the soundness of our model and conduct an extensive experimental evaluation, achieving state-of-the-art results across a variety of datasets.
-As part of our evaluation, we introduce a novel benchmark for subsumption prediction involving both atomic and complex concepts.
+OWL ontologies, whose formal semantics are rooted in Description Logic (DL), have been widely used for knowledge representation.
+Similar to Knowledge Graphs (KGs), ontologies are often incomplete, and maintaining and constructing them has proved challenging.
+While classical deductive reasoning algorithms use the precise formal semantics of an ontology to predict missing facts, recent years have witnessed growing interest in \textit{inductive} reasoning techniques that can derive \textit{probable} facts from an ontology.
+Similar to KGs, a promising approach is to learn ontology embeddings in a latent vector space, while additionally ensuring they adhere to the semantics of the underlying DL\@.
+While a variety of approaches have been proposed, current ontology embedding methods suffer from several shortcomings, especially that they all fail to faithfully model one-to-many, many-to-one, and many-to-many relations and role inclusion axioms.
+To address this problem and improve ontology completion performance, we propose a novel ontology embedding method named \boxsqel\ for the DL \el, which represents both concepts and roles as boxes (i.e., axis-aligned hyperrectangles), and models inter-concept relationships using a bumping mechanism.
+We theoretically prove the soundness of \boxsqel\ and conduct an extensive experimental evaluation, achieving state-of-the-art results across a variety of datasets on the tasks of subsumption prediction, role assertion prediction, and approximating deductive reasoning.\footnote{Code and data are available at \url{https://github.com/KRR-Oxford/BoxSquaredEL}. }